TNP-ATP: Preparation

 Preparing TNP-ATP is a one-step synthesis that is relatively safe and easy.
 Adenosine’s ribose moiety can be trinitrophenylated by 2,4,6-trinitrobenzene-1-sulfonate (TNBS).
 The resulting compound assumes a bright orange color and has visible absorption characteristics, as is characteristic of a Meiseinheimer spiro complex compound linking.

 To see the exact method of preparion, please refer to T. Hiratsuka's and K. Uchida's paper "Preparation and Properties of 2'(r 3')-O(2,4,6-trinitrophenyl) Adenosine 5'-triphosphate, an Analog of Adenosine Triphosphate," found in the reference section.

 To revert TNP-ATP back to its constituent parts, or in other words to hydrolyze TNP-ATP to give equilmolar amounts of picric acid (TNP) and ATP, TNP-ATP should be treated with 1 M HCl at 100 degrees Celsius for 1.5 hours.
 This is because if TNP-ATP is acidified under mild conditions, it results in the opening of the dioxolane ring attached to the 2’-oxygen, leaving a 3’O-TNP derivative as the only product.

 Storage

-TNP-ATP should be stored at −20 degrees Celsius, in the dark, and used under minimal lighting conditions.
-When in solution, TNP-ATP has a shelf-life of about 30 days.
+TNP-ATP should be stored at −20 °C, in the dark, and used under minimal lighting conditions.
+When in solution, TNP-ATP has a shelf life of about 30 days.

-pKa and Isosbestic Point
+pKa and isosbestic point

 When absorption was measured against wavelength at various pH values, the changes at wavelength 408 nm and 470 nm yielded a sigmoidal line with a midpoint at 5.1.
 This indicated that the absorbance at these two wavelengths depends upon the ionization of the chromophoric portion of TNP-ATP and is unaffected by ionization of ATP.
 Although this ionization constant of 5.1 is not in physiological range, it has been shown that the absorbance of TNP-ATP is sensitive enough to detect changes due to slight shifts in neutral pH.
 Spectroscopic superposition indicated TNP-ATP’s isosbestic point to be 339 nm.